diyan/pywinrm/README.md

 * `auto`: Default, Will only use message encryption if it is available for the auth method and HTTPS isn't used.
 * `never`: Will never use message encryption even when not over HTTPS.
-* `always`: Will always use message encryption evevn when running over HTTPS.
+* `always`: Will always use message encryption even when running over HTTPS.

 If you set the value to `always` and the transport opt doesn't support message encryption i.e. Basic auth, Pywinrm will throw an exception.